RayhanKarimGit/Snekk/README.md

 ## How can I run the game?

-Download the zip file from the repository, extract it and start playing!
+Download the zip file from the repository, extract the zip file, launch Snekk.exe and start playing!

 ## Credits